Process samples cost-effectively on-site, screen for common pathogens, and manage risk of contamination.

-LexaGene’s fully automated pathogen detection platform aims to provide food processors a 21st century solution to their problem by delivering an on-demand system capable of screening for many pathogens at a time, and returning results in one hour.
+LexaGene’s fully automated pathogen detection platform will provide food processors a 21st-century solution to their problem by delivering an on-demand system capable of screening for many pathogens at a time and returning results in one hour.

 America’s food industry has a $55.5 billion safety problem.1 Food poisoning causes approximately 48 million illnesses, over 127,000 hospitalizations, and over 3,000 deaths per year in the United States.2 The food testing market is expected to grow to $4.63B in 2018 with over 2.62B tests performed per year.3 A single food recall can cost as much as $100M in losses and cause irreparable damage to a company’s image.4